Senior Dog 101:

 Extra weight strains joints, while sudden loss signals illness.

-Senior dogs need extra support to stay active.
 A diet packed with quality protein, healthy fats, antioxidants, and joint-friendly nutrients preserves muscle, brain function, and overall vitality.
 Smart nutrition makes all the difference.

 Protein

-Boosts muscle, fuels organ function, and keeps aging weakness at bay.
+Boosts muscle, fuels organ function, and keeps aging weakness at bay

 Healthy Fats